 Tenants want to break their leases for a bunch of different reasons—personal, professional, or because the landlord breached the lease.
 Depending on the reason, the landlord might be legally bound to release the tenant without damages (as long as the tenant follows protocol).
 In other situations, it makes sense to be compassionate and work with the tenant to find a solution.

-Military Deployment: If your tenant is called for military or active duty, the Servicemembers Civil Relief Act allows those in the armed forces, National Guard, the National Oceanic and Atmospheric Administration (NOAA), and the U.S. Public Health Service the right to break their leases to start active duty or if their orders take them far away (50 miles is the accepted minimum distance).
+If your tenant is called for military service or active duty, the Servicemembers Civil Relief Act allows those in the armed forces, National Guard, the National Oceanic and Atmospheric Administration (NOAA), and the U.S. Public Health Service the right to break their leases to start active duty or if their orders take them far away (50 miles is the accepted minimum distance).
 However, the tenant must first give you a 30-day notice, which is effective 30 days after the date the following rent payment is due.
-Meaning, a soldier could give you notice on July 17, but would still be responsible for paying August’s rent.
+Meaning, a soldier could give you proper notice of their military duty on July 17, but would still be responsible for paying August’s rent.
 After 8/31, though, they’re free to go.

-Domestic Violence: In some states (like Nevada and Washington), landlord-tenant laws allow survivors of domestic violence, sexual assault, stalking, or unlawful harassment to break a lease and move if necessary.
+In some states (such as Nevada and Washington), landlord-tenant laws allow survivors of domestic violence, sexual assault, stalking, or unlawful harassment to break a lease and move if necessary.
 If your tenant sends an early termination of lease letter with this as the reason, consult your state laws to see what your obligations are.
 Even if your state doesn’t protect victims, it’s not advisable to force your tenant to stay in an unsafe situation.

 Pro tip: Be prepared for your tenant to present false charges citing inhabitability or intrusiveness if they want to get out of paying you and the issue escalates to court.
 Keep maintenance records and photographs to show you maintained the unit well and made repairs quickly.